 By: Sharon Aron Baron

-Best friends since third grade, Julien Decoste and Joaquin Oliver were about to sign a lease to live together at the University of Central Florida in Orlando next fall, however, Joaquin’s life would be tragically cut short by a school gunman at Marjory Stoneman Douglas.
+Best friends since third grade, Julien Decoste and Joaquin Oliver, were about to sign a lease to live together at the University of Central Florida in Orlando next fall; however, Joaquin’s life would be tragically cut short by a school gunman at Marjory Stoneman Douglas.

-With the family”s permission, they organized a fundraiser on Thursday, March 1, from 2 p.m. – 10 p.m where 100 percent of the proceeds will go to Joaquin’s family to help them get to Washington D.C. where they will speak about their devastating loss.
+With the family”s permission, they organized a fundraiser on Thursday, March 1, from 2 p.m. – 10 p.m; where 100 percent of the proceeds will go to Joaquin’s family to help them get to Washington D.C., where they will speak about their devastating loss.

 Monster Mini Golf is located at 9533 Westview Dr, Coral Springs.

-Sharon Aron Baron is the Editor of Talk Media and writer for Parkland Talk.
+- Sharon Aron Baron is a Parkland resident and editor of Talk Media.
 She has been covering Parkland news since 2012.
-Parkland Talk was created to provide News, Views and Entertainment for the residents of Parkland.
+Parkland Talk was created to provide News, Views, and Entertainment for the residents of Parkland.